Barbara Hulanicki, Biba & Beyond – Interview by Claire Staunton

 I can only imagine the freedom during these inspiring times that you must’ve had, not to mention the great design that was born from this freedom following the more austere times of the previous decades.
 What was this period like for you?

 All I can say there was no corporate and when it came to designing you designed what you were desperate to have yourself as there was nothing to buy.
 Nowadays people have no clue how.
 There was literally nothing except old junk furniture which of course are priceless antiques now.
 I was obsessed with it and don’t forget young people now are earning money at a very young age.

 I understand you didn’t enjoy the milestone of turning 40?.

 On my 40th birthday, I thought it was the end we had lost BIBA.

 A lesson to be learnt for young designers not to use your name on the brand eventually you take in partners to grow, and they fuck it up and your name is on the brand.

 After disagreements with the British Land Board about creative control, Barbara Hulanicki left the company she had founded in 1975.
 Biba had become a victim of a corporate takeover, Biba was never the same, everything that made Biba was deconstructed.
 The store which had always been subdued was replaced by strip lighting, departments were renamed.
 They had ruined the most beautiful shop, the heyday of Biba had gone, and the shop was not a success, closing just over 18 months later.

-I read a quote in an interview that Barbara once did and its one that always sticks in my mind, Learn and learn, Knowledge and experience is something nobody can ever take away from you.
-They can take everything material but not your mind.
+I read a quote in an interview that Barbara once did in which she said, Learn and learn, Knowledge and experience is something nobody can ever take away from you.
+They can take everything material but not your mind, how true this is.